wpix/swnsa/content/essay/org-capture-with-firefox.md

 ```bash
 update-desktop-database ~/.local/share/applications/
 ```
-If succeeded, a file named "mimeinfo.cache" showing up in this folder.
+If succeeded, a file named "mimeinfo.cache" will be created in this folder.

 #### Preparing the emacsclient application
 You can continue following the [guide here](https://github.com/sprig/org-capture-extension#under-osx) creating your own emacsclient application or you can download the prepared [dmg package](https://github.com/sprig/org-capture-extension/raw/master/EmacsClient.app.zip) directly.
 I recommend the latter.